somdipdey/EOptomizer-Lite-Note-9/eoptomizer/README.md

-# EOptomizer - Pixel3
+# EOptomizer - Samsung Galaxy Note 9

-A new Flutter application to set LITTLE & big CPU max frequencies easily through textbox input.
+A new Flutter application to set LITTLE & big CPU max frequencies easily.

 ## Getting Started With Flutter